-Number Objective Project Existing circumstances Implementation status 1 Energy saving, recycle, waste reduction Dyeing machine and dye saving project consumption is bleaching and dyeing process.
+Number Objective Project Existing circumstances Implementation status 1 Energy saving, recycle, waste reduction Dyeing machine and dye saving project As the Company's main water consumption is bleaching and dyeing process, so water saving project is more effective in improvement of bleaching and dyeing process.
 As dyeing plants have operational requirements, large amount of soft water is used in dyeing process, it's helpful to dye greige into designated color, and according to degree of difficulty and order of dyeing, soft water consumption is different, if we can arrange dyeing process and cylinder row in accordance with some general principle, it will reach the purpose of reduction of soft water consumption , and indirectly decrease tap water and groundwater waste.
-3. management: production management department directly co-dyes with proper dyeing volume in existing cylinder type in accordance with order amount of business, total weight restriction after dyeing shall not exceed 80% of cylinder volume, three-layered fabric shall not exceed 70% of cylinder volume.
-Co-dye on site: bleaching and dyeing department proceeds classification in accordance with greige weight of all lap dips, and according to co-dyeing principle of production management, we choose proper cylinder type to dye in the cylinder.
-After promoting project, the sum of water saving was 311,048 ton/year.
-2 Reduction of solid waste quantity Standardization relative quantity of reducing solid waste: standardization relative quantity of production capacity per unit producing "household garbage", "waste cloth, waster fiber", "mud", "paper". residual liquid in the bottle; put recycled products into household garbage mistakenly.
+Combine dyeing needs of two different lap dip numbers to dye in the cylinder for saving water consumption of dyeing in many times.
+1. Co-dyeing of production management: production management department directly co-dyes with proper dyeing volume in existing cylinder type in accordance with order amount of business, total weight restriction after dyeing shall not exceed 80% of cylinder volume, three-layered fabric shall not exceed 70% of cylinder volume.
+2. Co-dye on site: bleaching and dyeing department proceeds classification in accordance with greige weight of all lap dips, and according to co-dyeing principle of production management, we choose proper cylinder type to dye in the cylinder.
+3. After promoting project, the sum of water saving was 311,048 ton/year.
+2 Reduction of solid waste quantity Standardization relative quantity of reducing solid waste: standardization relative quantity of production capacity per unit producing "household garbage", "waste cloth, waster fiber", "mud", "paper".
+When throwing empty drink bottle into recycle bin, the persons will not empty residual liquid in the bottle; put recycled products into household garbage mistakenly.
 Reducing quantity of household garbage through training and promotion of recycled product types.
 Industrial waste (e.g. waste fabric and waste fiber) shall be classified by material before throwing, and delivering to a recycling plant for recycling.
-Mud output corresponds production capacity, and it shall be made by energy team of kinetic department, manufacture mud conformed to standard moisture contemt.
-Auditing on line cap replace er improving: Sorting recycled products from household garbage in the inspection bucket for reaching reduction quantity of household garbage.
-Sorting materials through textile plans and dyeing and finishing plants to reach standard of treatment plants, and increase recycled quantity to reach annual objective.
+Mud output corresponds production capacity, and it shall be made by energy team of kinetic department, manufacture mud conformed to standard moisture content.
+Auditing on line can replace printed paper document for running process and auditing. and dyeing and finishing plants to reach standard of treatment plants, and increase recycled quantity to reach annual objective.
 Control of mud quantity is made by standard of energy team of kinetic department, steadily producing mud conformed to standard moisture content.
-Printing documents, running and auditing process is changed into auditing on line, raise paperless operation, for example, 2022 audit on line: sign and memorandum.
-After promoting project, the sum of waste reduction was 1,215 ton/year.
-3 Using better disposal method to replace incineration plant Avoiding 90% or more of waste putting in incineration plan for disposing by incineration method. put in incineration plant for disposal.
+Printing documents, running and auditing process is changed into auditing on line, raise paperless operation, for example, 2023 audit on line: sign and memorandum.
+3 Using better disposal method to replace incineration plant Avoiding 90% or more of waste putting in incineration plan for disposing by incineration method.
+Raising employees' waste disposal concept through trainings, and frequently inspecting sorting situation in the garbage truck for avoiding mixing reuse and recycle products in general waster, and finally they are put in incineration plant for disposal.
 The improvement method can effectively reduce proportion of burn disposal waste, and we expect to reach the objective of burn reduction.
-Raising sorting precision and actively participating in Programmed and defined initially setting objective.
+Raising sorting precision and actively participating in inspection of household garbage through prompting garbage classification concept for factory personnel; waste fabric is sorted by materials in production process, and looking for legal recycle industry to reprocess waste Programmed and defined initially setting objective.
 Developing cooperation partner, using reuse method to dispose waste fabric.
 Promoting sorting by materials and inspecting waste areas in all plants.
 After promoting project, disposal rate of incineration was 9.6870%, it reached 10% or less of the objective.